afs/BSBM-Local/README.txt

 If about BSBM generaly, ask the authors, see http://www4.wiwiss.fu-berlin.de/bizer/BerlinSPARQLBenchmark/

-If about teh Jena customization, please send questions to:
+If about the local customization, please send questions to:

     jena-dev@groups.yahoo.com